Updated: Nov 24, 2020

 2. WHOLE-WHEAT.
 Whole-wheat flour is always my preference because it’s unrefined, meaning it hasn’t been bleached or stripped of all its nutrients like white flour.
 It still has all its fibre from the bran, and nutrients from the germ.
 I also prefer the nutty flavour of whole-wheat.

 3. HEALTHI - ER SWEETENER.
-Too much of any type of sweetener isn't good for us, (yes, even honey or maple syrup), but if you need to use it, make a healthier choice, like coconut palm sugar!
-It's one of my favourite sweeteners to use wherever refined white sugar or brown sugar is required.
+Too much of any type of sweetener isn't good for us, (yes, even honey or maple syrup), but if you need to use it, make a healthier choice, like coconut palm sugar or monk fruit sweetener!
+I like to use either option wherever refined white sugar or brown sugar is required.

-Not only is it an unrefined, natural sweetener, but is safe for diabectics and those with IBS or candida.
-It can be used in place of any other sugar or sweetener with a 1:1 ratio (ex. sub ½ cup brown sugar for ½ cup coconut palm sugar).
+Unlike other sweeteners, coconut and monk fruit sweeteners don't spike your blood sugar as much, which helps prevent cravings for more sugar, and makes them a better choice for diabetics.
+They are also easier on the tummy for those with IBS or candida.
+It can be used in place of any other sugar or sweetener with a 1:1 ratio (ex. sub ½ cup brown sugar for ½ cup coconut palm sugar or monk fruit).
 Coconut sugar contains B vitamins and is a rich source of minerals such as: potassium, magnesium, zinc and iron.
 It's sold at most major grocery stores.
+Monk fruit is available online through Costco or Amazon.

 4. VERSATILE.
 I like to flavour this granola with cinnamon and ginger, and add sunflower, pumpkin seeds and raisins, but the options are endless with the additions.
 Use whatever you have!
-You could use pumpkin or hemp seeds, or cocoa nibs and craisins.
+You could use shredded coconut, hemp seeds, mini chocolate chips or craisins.
+You can also add almonds or walnuts if you don't need it to be nut-free.
 Get creative!

-My whole wheat granola is a healthy alternative to super-sweet packaged cereal, makes a great topping on Greek yogurt, Kefir or chia pudding and is a perfect healthy snack when paired with a piece of fruit.
+My whole wheat granola is a healthy alternative to super-sweet packaged cereal, makes a great topping on plain Greek yogurt, Kefir or chia pudding and is a perfect healthy snack when paired with a piece of fruit.
+I also LOVE to give it as a school snack for my boys.
+I recently found these Rubbermaid containers at Dollarama.
+They have a little tray that you insert on top of the yogurt that prevents it from getting soggy.
+My boys just dump it in when they're ready to eat.
 Enjoy!

 ½ cup whole wheat flour